Edu-Silva95/React-Deployment-Demo/README.md

 The topics of the lectures for this project:

--Module Introduction
+- Module Introduction
--Deployment Steps
+- Deployment Steps
--Understanding Lazy Loading
+- Understanding Lazy Loading
--Adding Lazy Loading
+- Adding Lazy Loading
--Building the Code For Production
+- Building the Code For Production
--Deployment Example
+- Deployment Example
--Server-side Routing & Required Configuration
+- Server-side Routing & Required Configuration